 Fighting for an End to Gun Violence in our Schools, Communities

 Just as students can’t learn if they feel unsafe, they also can’t learn if they are dealing with trauma from incidents that happen outside school grounds or are worried about how to get home safely.

-The solution to keep students and educators safe is not to arm teachers, but rather to limit access to guns in the first place, by providing universal background checks, banning assault-style weapons, passing red flag laws, and other legislation.
+To keep students safe—in our schools and in our communities— we must limit access to guns in the first place by providing universal background checks, banning assault-style weapons, passing red flag laws, and other legislation.

 Learn NEA's position on pending legislation related to public education, and take action to protect our schools